This article will be updated as new information comes up.

 The changes due to the corona virus affect students’ everyday lives considerably, and we have collected answers to frequently asked questions on this page.
 We will update more questions and answers when we get more information.
 We recommend you to follow the University’s emails and intranet.
-Read more about the university community’s recovery plan on intranet here.
+Read more about the university community’s exit plan on Intra here.

 Frequently updated news